 We will bring you updates as they report back so please continue to follow us here as well as on our social media to learn more about what they are doing on the field with the Kogi Mamas.

 We need your help!

-This is the start of a 3-year project which we anticipate will cost around $1.5 million, including buying the land for the OGT on which the project will be based.
+This is a 3-year project which will include first buying the land for the OGT on which the project will be based.
 We have got this far thanks to the wonderful support of our followers.
 Now, of course, we need to ask everyone to dig deeper.